linux-profile/.github/profile/README.md

-[LinuxProfile](https://linuxprofile.com) is an organization to maintain open source projects for Linux environments and also to try to get out of the umbrella and operation of large corporations that provide centralizing tools of everything.
+[LinuxProfile](https://linuxprofile.com) is an organization to maintain open source projects for Linux environments...

 **Let's decentralize now!**